 Teens may not like the idea of taking the SAT, but at least they have plenty of options in terms of when they actually have to drag themselves to a testing center.
 The College Board administers the SAT from the beginning of the school year until its end, typically in October, November, December, March, May, and June.
 We’ve even had an August test since 2017.
-SAT Subject Tests are also administered on many, but not all, of those dates.

 The conventional wisdom suggests that students sit for the SAT (and ACT) in the spring of junior year and, if needed, the fall of senior year.
 High schoolers who follow this dubious advice flock to the May and June dates in the spring, then inevitably test again in October and November.
 December has typically been the test date for very late seniors and very early juniors.